Gympie: History

+Gympie Central Boys State School opened on 18 October 1869 with Gympie Central Girls and Infants State School opening in 1874.
+In 1899, the Girls and Infants School was separated to become Gympie Central Girls State School and Gympie Central Infants State School.
+They were amalgamated again in 1912 to become Gympie Central Girls and Infants State School.
+They were separated again in 1944 re-establishing Gympie Central Infants State School while amalgamating the girls' school with the boys' school to become Gympie Central State School.
+In 1963, the infants' school amalgamated into Gympie Central State School.

-In January 1870 tenders were called for the erection of a Roman Catholic Church.
+In January 1870, tenders were called for the erection of a Roman Catholic Church.

 The railway from Maryborough was completed in 1881.
 The North Coast railway linked Gympie to Brisbane in 1891.

-St Andrew's Anglican Church was first established at Mount Pleasant / One Mile in 1876.
-It closed circa 1968.
-As at 2019, the church building no longer exists but the rectory in Graham Street had become a private home.
-In 2020, this was relocated to the Gympie Airfield.
+St Andrew's Anglican Church was first established at Mount Pleasant/One Mile in 1876.
+It closed around 1968.
+As at 2019, the church building no longer exists, but the rectory in Graham Street had become a private home.
+In 2020, this was relocated to Gympie and opened on 29 January 1902.The state declared Gympie a town in 1903.

-Gympie Apollonian Vale Baptist Church opened on Sunday 5 November 1899.
-Prior to this, the Baptist congregation had met in the Oddfellows Hall and other venues.

-A fire brigade was in operation in 1900.

-The state declared Gympie a town in 1903.
+Little Flower School was opened in 1904 by the Christian Brothers as a secondary school for boys.
+It was later renamed Sacred Heart Memorial College.
+It closed in 1982 when it was amalgamated with St Patrick's Catholic Secondary School for Girls to create St Patrick's Catholic College.